durcij/durchburch/README.md

 # Website README

-The website is very simple.
+The website is very simple and clean.

-It consists of a description and 4 QR Codes.

-QR Codes link to LinkedIn, GitHub, YouTube, and DeviantArt.
+Contains logos that link to LinkedIn, GitHub, YouTube, and DeviantArt.

-QR Codes are also hyperlinks.

-Test.
+Logo buttons created in GIMP using the file stored (here)[content/images/ButtonTemplate.xcf].